happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

   End geometry
   $end

-**Specify different base groups for different atoms of the same element**
+**Specify different basis sets for different atoms of the same element**

-BDF can also specify different named base groups for different atoms in the same element, which need to be distinguished by an arbitrary number after the element symbol.
+BDF can also specify different named basis sets for different atoms in the same element, which need to be distinguished by an arbitrary number after the element symbol.
 For example

 .. code-block:: bdf